casangi/casagui/docs/source/design/components/cube_mask.rst

 .. image:: image-slider-spectra.png
   :width: 400
-  :alt: Image Cube w/ Slider + Spectra
+  :alt: Image Cube w Slider Spectra

 By default, the spectra display is wider, but these components generally support the same parameters supported by the underlying Bokeh components.
 In this case, the ``width`` is specified.